sengkchu/sengkchu.github.io/_posts/2018-data-science/2018-02-17-understanding-central-tendency.md

 ### Measuring the Central Tendency

 Suppose we are interested in finding the central tendency of the data.
 Specifically, we want to grasp what the "middle" of the data is.
-I assume the readers of my blog would probably understand hwo to calculate the mean, median, and mode.
-So I won't go into details about it.
+We can use metrics such as the mean, median, and mode.

-The question is which one of these metrics is the best for measuring the central tendency.
+However, the question is which one of these metrics is the best for measuring the central tendency.

 #### The Categorical Case: